wanyu-lin/wanyulin.github.io/_pages/about.md

 Wanyu enjoys reading, singing, and jogging in her leisure time.
 She also loves to visit new places, meet new friends, and explore nature.
 <br>

 <p> <strong>We are looking for motivated Post-doctoral Fellows, Research Assistants, and PhD Students who are interested and experienced in machine learning and security.
-Send me an email if you are interested in working with me at PolyU.</strong>
+Send me your CV (GPA, publications, etc.) and your transcript via email if you are interested in working with me at PolyU.</strong>